 The Code stipulates that a company shall have a nomination committee that, inter alia, shall nominate candidates to the board and propose the remuneration payable to the board and committee work.
 The proposal shall be put forth at the annual general meeting.
-In addition, the Companies Act requires the annual general meeting to resolve on principles for remuneration to management, to which the board must adhere when setting the remuneration for the CEO and other management staff.
+In addition, the Companies Act requires the annual general meeting to approve by resolution the principles for remuneration to management, to which the board must adhere when setting the remuneration for the chief executive officer and other management staff.